Fighting Beauty Wulong: Anime

-A twenty-five episode anime television series adaptation by TMS Entertainment was broadcast on TV Tokyo from October 2, 2005, to March 26, 2006.
-A second twenty-five episode season, titled Fighting Beauty Wulong Rebirth, was broadcast from April 2 to October 1, 2006.
+A 25-episode anime television series adaptation by TMS Entertainment was broadcast on TV Tokyo from October 2, 2005, to March 26, 2006.
+A second 25-episode season, titled Fighting Beauty Wulong Rebirth, was broadcast from April 2 to October 1, 2006.

 Video game

-A PlayStation 2 fighting game, developed by Dream Factory and published by Bandai, was released on June 22, 2006.
+A PlayStation 2 fighting game, developed by DreamFactory and published by Bandai, was released on June 22, 2006.